 Rio Lagartos & Las Coloradas

-As the water evaporated, the sea salt would be left behind to collect- and over the centuries, that process has caused the water here to turn a brilliant pink.
+As the water evaporated, the sea salt would be left behind to collect.
+Over the centuries, that process has caused the water here to turn a brilliant pink.

 I spent a few hours here taking millions of photos and videos because… well… a pink lake!
 Do I really need to explain??